AndreyAkinshin/ProblemBook.NET/en/Strings/CaseInComparison-S.md

 # “CaseInComparison” (Solution)

+## Answer

+No.

+## Explanation

-No, it depends from current CultureInfo.
+It depends from current CultureInfo.
 An example:

 ```cs
 var a = "i";